 - Subscription to events as defined in clause 6.1.3.18.

-The NEF determines whether or not to invoke the TSCTSF in the same way as for AF session with required QoS procedure, as described in step 2 of clause 4.15.6.6 in TS 23.502 [3].

-In case the TSCTSF is not used, the NEF stores the AF request on UDR.
+The NEF stores the AF request on UDR.
 The PCF receives the AF requested QoS information from the UDR as described in clause 4.15.6.14 of TS 23.502 [3].
 If the AF requested QoS information contains temporal invalidity condition, the PCF activates, modifies, or removes PCC rules corresponding to the QoS information as needed based on the invalidity conditions.

-In the case that the TSCTSF is used, the TSCTSF receives the AF requested QoS information from the NEF.
-The TSCTSF applies the AF requested QoS information as described in clause 5.20c of TS 23.501 [2] and clause 4.15.6.14 of TS 23.502 [3].